N5GEH/n5geh.tools.entirety/docs/GUI_TUTORIALS/DATAMODELS.md

 Data models define the structure and vocabularies of data in FIWARE platforms.
 It helps to improve the reusability and interoperability of data.
-In Entirety, the Data Models module allows users to create, manage, and use data models in other related modules such as `Entities Module` and `Devices Module`.
+In Entirety, the Data Models module allows users to create, manage, and use data models in other related modules such as `Entities` and `Devices`.

 - [Data Models Module](#data-models-module)
   - [Create Data Models](#create-data-models)